mioyn/blog/content/blog/feature_engineering/index.md

 ---
-title: Imputation (Handling Missing Values)
+title: Feature Engineering
 date: '2025-12-07'
+math: true
+tags:
+  - ML
+  - Data Analytics
 ---

+## Imputation (Handling Missing Values)
 Many real world datasets contain missing values, often encoded as blanks, NaNs or other placeholders.
 A basic strategy to use incomplete datasets is to discard entire rows and/or columns containing missing values.
 However, this comes at the price of losing data which may be valuable (even though incomplete).
 A better strategy is to impute the missing values.

 Set the missing values to some value(Zero, the mean, the median, etc.)